How to develop a data driven culture?

 The first thing was really this managerial will to place data at the center of Microsoft’s transformation” Lionel Gourvitch, Director of Data&IA Strategy – Microsoft.

 The issue of data is above all a strategic and transversal lever of action carried by the COMEX.
-Without a strong will from top management tointegrate data culture into its strategic plan, this transformation will never happen.
+Without a strong commitment from top management tointegrate data culture into its strategic plan, this transformation will never take place.

-With a clear vision and measurable objectives at all levels, the management team leads the project and encourages the involvement of all employees in this process to enable the company to succeed in this transformation.
+With a clear vision and measurable objectives at all levels, management is the driving force behind the project and encourages all employees to get involved in the process, enabling the company to succeed in this transformation.

 The COMEX sponsorship of the data transformation also ensures a budgetary envelope, enabling investment in the infrastructures necessary for this transformation.
 Indeed, becoming a data-driven company implies heavy investments to collect, clean, model, analyze, visualize, secure and store a large amount of data.